chocoteam/website/content/en/docs/Considerations/_index.md

 ### Licence

-Choco is a Free Open-Source Java library distributed under BSD 4-Clause license.
+Choco is a Free Open-Source Java library distributed under **BSD 3-Clause license** (as of version 6.0.0; earlier versions used BSD 4-Clause).
 It is therefore important to know the different aspects that make up this licence.
 It is of course necessary to contact a legal department, but consulting the [Wikipedia page of the licence](https://en.wikipedia.org/wiki/BSD_licenses) is a good start.

 ### The project